CPB Funding Overview

 - The CPB (Corporation for Public Broadcasting) is distinct from both NPR and PBS.
 It is not a broadcaster, producer or content creator, but a private, non-profit corporation created by Congress in 1967 with two primary functions: to serve as a firewall between politics and public broadcasting, and to help fund local stations, programming and technology.

-- For many stations, the CPB is the largest single source of support.
+- For many small- and medium-sized public radio and television stations, the CPB is the largest single source of support.

 Why does public broadcasting need federal funding?

 - Federal funding is essential to the funding mix that supports public broadcasting, providing critical seed money and essential operating support to local stations.
-KUT and KUTX leverage each $1 of federal funding to raise over $19 from local sources — a strong return on taxpayer investment.
+KUT and KUTX leverage each $1 of federal funding to raise approximately $20 from local sources — a strong return on taxpayer investment.

 - Federal funding provides essential support for public broadcasting’s mission to ensure universal access to high-quality, non-commercial programming that educates, informs, enlightens and enriches the public, with a particular focus on the needs of underserved audiences in their local communities.

 - In many rural areas, public broadcasting is the only source of free local, national and international news, public affairs and cultural programming – and with such small populations, these stations often rely more heavily on federal funding.
 Without it, they would likely be unable to continue to provide local communities with the news, information, cultural and educational programming that they currently provide, and some could even go off the air altogether.